 - Dedication to each of your consumers through targeting

 Bilibili, the Best Chinese Platform for Beauty Brands in China

-If you don’t know Bilibili yet, hurry up and get to know the type of content you can encounter on this brand new platform.
-Bilibili started out in 2009, is one of China’s biggest video-sharing sites.
-The company provides a platform for China’s Millennials and Generation Z to both watch pre-made content or create their own entertainment videos.
+If you don’t know Bilibili yet, hurry up and get to know the type of content you can encounter on this brand-new platform.
+Bilibili started out in 2009, and is one of China’s biggest video-sharing sites.
+The company provides a platform for China’s Millennials and Generation Z to both watches pre-made content or create their own entertainment videos.

 Its difference lies in its ability to create a highly sticky community in the niche market of the street culture.
 Thanks to its fast growth of users, the company has expanded into a lot of new categories including advertising, mobile gaming, e-commerce, and beauty.